 “Good.”
 She slides her empty glass to Mathos.
 “More for us.
 Pour me another, mage.”
 Mathos, who is still peering dreamily through the bottle, now lowers it and fills Scarlet’s cup as requested.

 “I just mean,” Jake says, “if it’s as expensive as you claim . . .”
-He finds a bottle of a spirit that he is able to identify by the label and it’s scent as plumrain.
+He finds a bottle of a spirit that he is able to identify by the label and from its scent as plumrain.
 He pours himself a glass of this.
 “Maybe you shouldn’t drink it all.”

 “Look at this place, Jake,” says Scarlet, scowling.
 “Do you think she’s going to miss one bottle?
 Of anything?”